adaviding/morpe/README.md

 Not ready.

 ##Matlab
 This is the original implementation of MoRPE.
-It was written in Matlab and C so that I could conduct analyses for my PhD Dissertation.
-This code was not written for mass consumption.
-It contains some dead code, and the C code is particularly ugly.
-I will eventually clean this up AFTER I have cross-coded MoRPE to C++.
+It was written in Matlab and C so that I could conduct analyses for my PhD Dissertation.  **This code is extremely filthy:**  It was not written for mass consumption.
+It reflects the fact that I invented almost *by accident* because none of the standard classifiers seemed to fit my data well enough.
+I tried many different things before MoRPE emerged from the chaos.
+As such there is plenty of dead code in here, and the C code is particularly ugly.
+(I was not a C++ programmer back then.)

 In order for the C files to be callable from Matlab, each file needs to be "mexed" from the Matlab command line.
 Here I have already mexed the C files for 32-bit Windows, and so the software will work from a 32-bit Windows machine.
 If you want this software to work on a different platform, you must mex the necessary C files.
 For more information, see the Matlab documentation for `mex`.